-From the import side, on average, non-OECD economies as a block, are relatively less intensive in emissions than the world average, this is because the exports and imports among these economies are considered as domestic flows of goods and services.
-The opposite is true for the OECD, EU28, and ASEAN economies as a block show a greater intensity in imports than the world average.
+From the import side, on average, non-OECD economies as a block, are relatively less intensive in emissions than the world average, this happens because the exports and imports among these economies are considered as domestic, The opposite is true for the OECD, EU28, and ASEAN economies as a block show a greater intensity in imports than the world average.
 Despite the relative high intensity of EU28 as a region, at the individual country level the selected EU28 countries show below average intensity, as there is a relative high trade among the countries in this region.
-For the same reason of the integration of the countries in the region, the intensity of CO2 emissions of imports and the selected ASEAN countries are above average.
+For the same reason of the integration of the countries in the region, the intensity of CO_2 emissions of imports and the select ASEAN countries are above average.
 The relative intensity of imports of China decreased from being 4% above the world average in 2005 to being 5% below in 2015.

-After having an overall picture of how the CO2 emissions are embodied in the goods and services traded among the countries and the relative intensity of emissions among the exporters and importers countries, a remaining question concerns the main industries responsible for emissions embodied in trade and, the main countries exporting and importing the associated goods and services.
+After having an overall picture of how the CO_2 emissions are embodied in the goods and services traded among the countries and the relative intensity of emissions among the exporters and importers countries, a remaining question concerns the main industries responsible for emissions embodied in trade and, the main countries exporting and importing the associated goods and services.

-Figure 4.7 shows the total emissions embodied in exports by industry and shares by industry aggregates.
-We have selected 7 main industries aggregates which accounted for about two-thirds of the CO2 emissions embodied in exports in 2015: 1) Chemicals and nonmetallic mineral products (ISIC Rev.4 Divisions 19 to 23), 18.2%; 2) Basic metals and fabricated metal products (24 and 25), 16.1%; 3) Computers, electronic and electrical equipment (26 and 27), 11.6%; 4) Mining and extraction of energy producing products (05 and 06), 6.1%; 5) Machinery and equipment (28), 5.6%; 6) Motor vehicles, trailers and semi-trailers (29), 4.4%; and 7) Textiles, wearing apparel, leather and related products (13 to 15), 3.7%.
+Figure 4-7 shows the total emissions embodied in exports by industry and shares by industry aggregates.
+We have selected 7 main industries aggregates which account for about two-thirds of the CO2 emissions embodied in exports in 2015: a) Mining and extraction of energy producing products (ISIC Rev.4 Divisions 05 and 06), 6.1%; b) Textiles, wearing apparel, leather and related products (13 to 15), 3.7%; c) Chemicals and non-metallic mineral products (19 to 23); 18.2%; d) Basic metals and fabricated metal products (24 and 25), 16.1%; e) Computers, electronic and electrical equipment (26 and 27), 11.6%; f) Machinery and equipment (28), 5.6%; and g) Motor vehicles, trailers and semi-trailers (29), 4.4%.
 Despite having a share of 11.1%, Transportation and storage services (49 to 53) are not included in this analysis as the emissions of this industry are effectively related and spread over the transport of the all the other industries.

-The selected industry aggregates are displayed in Figure 4.8, which show the main exporter and importer countries of the goods produced by these industries, and thus reflects the information presented in Figure 4.5 and Figure 4.7.
+The selected industry aggregates are displayed in Figure 4-8, which show the main exporter and importer countries of the goods produced by these industries, and thus reflects the information presented in Figure 4-5 and Figure 4-7.
 In the charts presented in this figure, the left axis display the emissions embodied in the exports or imports, while the right axis displays the cumulative shares.
-Only the main countries are displayed in each chart, the sum for the ICIO countries not individually displayed in each chart is show as "oth" for
+Only the main countries are displayed in each chart, the sum for the ICIO countries not individually displayed in each chart is show as "oth".